riteshitey/AWS-SAA-C02-Study-Guide/README.md

 This study guide will help you pass the newer AWS Certified Solutions Architect - Associate exam.
 Ideally, you should reference this guide while working through the following material:

 ```
+Subject: Request to Correct Manager Assignment

+Dear HR,

+I recently noticed that my manager has been updated to Amit Khandelwal.
+Upon inquiring with my previous manager, Amit Gupta, I was informed that this change occurred due to a technical glitch in the organizational hierarchy.

+As per his suggestion, I am raising this query to request that my reporting structure be corrected and updated back to my previous manager, Amit Gupta.

+Thank you for your assistance.

+Best regards,
+[Your Name]

 Here’s a refined and more professional version of your email:

 if [owner] == "822099824944" {